aymanpsu/neews/README.md

 [x] Clone UI for Home page, news details page
 [x] Integrate with news API endpoint to fetch news
-[x] Lunch the URL of news in extrnal browser to view the full news [ ] Build See All pages with pagination and with vertical scrollDirection [ ] Fix the issue of git ssh
+[x] Lunch the URL of news in extrnal browser to view the full news [ ] Build See All pages and with vertical scrollDirection [ ] Add skeleton loading to the app
+[ ] Add pagination for see all pages to show more news [ ] Reduce number of charcters in name of the source
+[ ] Fix the issue of git ssh
 [ ] Build the filters state to work with news API
-[ ] Add skeleton loading to the app
+[ ] Create search UI and with state
+[ ] Intergarte search with news API
 [ ] Make Error UI better and simpler for end users
 [ ] Add splash screen
 [ ] Fix all the lint warnings